-Special Provisions relating to Instructional Employees as Defined in This Policy The FMLA definition of "instructional employees" covers a small number of classified employees.
-Any classified employee covered under the FMLA definition of an "instructional employee" and whose FMLA leave falls under the FMLA's special leave provisions relating to "instructional employees" shall be governed by the applicable portions of District policy.
+The FMLA definition of "instructional employees" covers a small number of classified employees.
+Any classified employee covered under the FMLA definition of an "instructional employee" and whose FMLA

-SECTION TWO - FMLA LEAVE CONNECTED TO MILITARY SERVICE
+SECTION TWO-FMLA LEAVE CONNECTED TO MILITARY SERVICE

 Leave Eligibility

 The FMLA provision of military associated leave is in two categories.
 Each one has some of its own definitions and stipulations.
 Therefore, they are dealt with separately in this Section of the policy.
 Definitions different than those in Section One are included under the respective reason for leave.
 Definitions that are the same as in Section One are NOT repeated in this Section.